Skip to main content

 503Flow unregistered between resolution and dispatch

 The endpoint is fire-and-forget.
 A 202 means the action started; it does not mean it finished.
 Action errors after dispatch land on the RequestRecord and surface in DevTool, not in the dispatch response body.
+The action field on the request record is the handler block's name, recorded for provenance — a scheduled handler is never reachable through the action endpoint.

 Example call: